web validator

 How to use this validator

-2. Run validate to parse and check loc URLs.
+2. Run validate to confirm the root type, count entries, and catch missing or malformed absolute loc URLs.

 Rules & checks